MathuxNY-73/leetcode/README.md

 - [x] Find a cleverer solution
 - [x] Submit solution.
 Got correct in 148 ms with 21.5 MB
 - [x] Problem solved

+### Coin change
+The goal of this challenge is to code a function that computes the minimum amount a coins necessary to cash a certain amount.
+If no coin combination exists then the function returns -1.
+I tried to solve this problem using the Rust language [Problem link](https://leetcode.com/problems/coin-change/)
+As of September 10 <sup>th</sup>, 2019:
+- [x] I wrote a solution to the Coin Change problem but actually not the problem at hand.
+My solution counts the number of ways to add up the coin to that particular amount.
+- [ ] Find a first working solution on sample input.
+- [ ] Submit solution.
+- [ ] Problem solved